hmvella/BootstrapTableHelper/README.md

 # BootstrapTableHelper
 Helper classes for simple integration of [Wenzhixin's Bootstrap Table](http://bootstrap-table.wenzhixin.net.cn/) with ASP.NET MVC's Entity Framework or NPoco ORMs when using Server Side pagination.
 Provides support for dynamic sorting, searching and pagination.

-Use BootstrapHelper.cs for EntityFramework;
+Use BootstrapTableHelper.cs for EntityFramework;
-Use NPBootstrapHelper.cs for Npoco;
+Use NPBootstrapTableHelper.cs for Npoco;

 ## Example
 Follow the below example across your Controller, Razor/HTML, and Javascript.